ncatlab/nlab-content/pages/6424.md

 In [[Russian constructivism]], all [[real numbers]] are computable, so a Specker sequence has no (located) supremum, giving a counterexample to the [[classical mathematics|classical]] [[least upper bound principle]] ($LUP$).

-In many other varieties of [[constructive mathematics]], the computability of all real numbers can be neither proved nor refuted, but Specker sequences still provide [[weak counterexample|weak counterexamples]], since $LUP$ is equivalent to [[excluded middle]].
+In many other varieties of [[constructive mathematics]], the computability of all real numbers can be neither proved nor refuted, but Specker sequences still provide [[weak counterexample|weak counterexamples]].

 [[!redirects Specker sequence]]